Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 * Font color:

 ### Fonts
+Sedgwick+Ave is used for the logo, with Roboto as the main font for all other text.
 Sans-Serif is used as the backup font.

 ### Images
 Images were sourced from: